mahrukh-k/AI-Project/README.md

 ## About the files:

-Data_parsing notebook is claeaning datasets DatasetOne and DatasetTwo, and merging the data set Tweet.csv already cleaned.
+Data_parsing notebook is cleaning datasets DatasetOne and DatasetTwo, and merging the data set Tweet.csv already cleaned. dataset3 notebook is cleanind the Tweet.csv dataset and outputs a csv that has been read and merged into the rest of the data by Data_parsing.ipynb
 It also outputs the final dataset (data_tweets.csv) into the data/ folder.

 There are TWO data folders: